AleixoLucas42/nginx-httpE2Ban/readme.md

 - Access error page more than 5 times and you should be blocked
 - Now you can not access no any page on this server.
 - Check the [ban file](banned.conf) and your IP should be there next to an epoch timestamp.
+- If you wait 2 minutes, the ip should be unbanned due the `BLOCK_TTL` environment variable value.

 ### Docker compose explained
 Here is an example on a more [complex cenario](https://github.com/AleixoLucas42/homelab/tree/main/proxmox-vms/fedora-server/swarm/nginx).